 Exemptions from filing

-Prior to 1 January 2017, non-Norwegian companies have succeeded in obtaining an exemption from filing a Norwegian corporate tax return.
+Prior to 1 January 2017, non-Norwegian companies have succeeded in obtaining exemptions from filing the Norwegian corporate tax returns.
 This occurred in cases where a tax treaty clearly prevented Norway from levying a corporate tax.

 More information: Do the right things when doing business in Norway